Saphyra/auth-service/README.md

 # auth-service
-Authorization and Authentication service for apps that require login
+Authorization and Authentication service for apps require login